dosarf/aweson/README.rst

 >>> list(find_all(content, JP.employees[:2].name))
 ['Doe, John', 'Doe, Jane']

-    These indexing and slicing expressions are valid explressions for both `JSON Path`_ and Python.
+    These indexing and slicing expressions are valid expressions for both `JSON Path`_ and Python.
 The more conventional JSON Path notation for selecting all items of a list, ``$.some_array[*]``, is (sort of) supported, only as ``JP.some_array["*"]``.